-Content for the print titles and website is created and edited at our Dunoon offices by the newsroom team, comprising the editor and two staff reporters.
+Content for the print titles and website is created and edited at our Dunoon offices by the newsroom team, comprising the editor, two staff reporters and a META-sponsored trainee.
 Freelance workers are also used for pictures and some copy.
 Readers also submit some content, reports, columns and letters.